 Such specific ad copies are meant to grab the attention of brands that look forward to multichannel marketing across different platforms.
 Such as big enterprises, MNCs, Organizations, and more.

 Analyzing ad example 2

-On the other hand, brand 2 talks about marketing automation across one channel, that is, the Mobile platform.
-If you read the description, it’s more generic, as it speaks about the same thing for what is mentioned in the title.
-There is not much differentiation over who can use the service, or what features it provides.
+On the other hand, brand 2 talks about marketing automation across one channel, that is the Mobile platform.
+If you read the description, it’s more generic, as it speaks about the same thing as what is mentioned in the title.
+There is little differentiation over who can use the service, or what features it provides.

 Such ad copies would grab the attention of brands who look forward to only mobile marketing automation.
 Such as SMEs, startups, growing brands, and more.

-The above two ad copies examples show how the different set tones would serve a different set of audiences.
+The above two ad copies examples show how the different set tones would serve different audiences.